jenniferlu717/SkewIT/README.md

 **IMPORTANT:** GC Skew/SkewIT is intended for use with only complete, fully contiguous, bacterial sequences with no gaps.
 Sequences should be fully assembled from end-to-end for the calculated SkewI to be informative.
 Contigs/Scaffolds are not expected to display GC Skew.

 ## Code availability
-Currently, this repository contains two main python scripts (developed in python 2.7.5):
+This repository contains two main python scripts (developed in python 2.7.5):
 1. `skewi.py`: calculates SkewI for each genome provided
 2. `gcskew.py`: calculates gc skew values across the whole genome for one single genome